On the classification of ALE K\"ahler manifolds: Graded Rings

-Notice now that $R=\sum_{m=0}^{d-1} M^m.$ This implies that $R$ is a finitely generated $R^{(d)}$-module.
-Since $R^{(d)}$ is a finitely generated $R_0$-algebra, we conclude that $R$ has the same property. \end{proof}

-We would like $R$ to be generated by $R_1.$ This is needed in Proposition \ref{ample-case} below which implies Lemma \ref{fingen} (see also \cite[Sect. \S2]{ega2}).
-The graded ring $R$ being genereated by degree one homogeneous elements is equivalent to having $R$ a graded quotient of a polynomial algebra over $R_0$ (with the usual grading), i.e., $\proj R$ is contained as a closed subset of some projective space over $R_0.$ The following standard procedure shows how to overcome this difficulty and assure the generation by homogeneous elements of degree one.
+We would like $R$ to be generated by $R_1.$ This is needed in Proposition \ref{ample-case} below, which is an essential ingredient in the proof of Lemma \ref{fingen} (see also \cite[Section 2]{ega2}).
+The graded ring $R$ being generated by degree $1$ homogeneous elements is equivalent to $R$ being a graded quotient of a polynomial algebra over $R_0$ with its usual grading, i.e., $\proj R$ being embedded as a closed subset in some projective space over $R_0.$ The following standard procedure shows how to overcome this difficulty and ensure generation by homogeneous elements of degree $1$.